Seabrook Rules & Policies

 - Driver’s License – Anyone operating ANY motor vehicle on Seabrook Island must be in possession of their driver’s license and vehicle registration.

 - Golf carts are not permitted on Seabrook Island Road.
 Low Voltage Vehicles are permitted.
-They must have a license plate, seat belts, rear view mirrors and be able to travel 35 mph.
+The vehicle must have a license plate, seat belts, rear view mirrors and be able to travel 35 mph.
 They must be driven by a licensed driver.
-Please note that certain regimes do not permit carts as there is no electrical source for recharging.
-Please call for details.
+Note that certain regimes do not permit carts as there is no electrical source for recharging.
+Call for details.

 Seabrook Island residents and guests love their pets.
 Seabrook has one of the few beaches in South Carolina that allows dogs to run unleashed.
 This is a privilege that we all want to keep.
 It is therefore very important for all residents and guests to follow these rules: